Connecting to prior knowledge

 • The fifth column identifies the function (job) of the word.
 This column will probably generate the most discussion as it’s hard work to put into words the function (job) of a word.

-Here is an example of the grammatical analysis of the Darug words from double-page spread #1.
+Here is an example of the grammatical analysis of Darug words from spread 1:

-Copy the clause and bold the Darug word
+Darug word Copy the clause, underline the Darug word Meaning Class Function

 After each group has completed their table, groups who chose the same double-page spread can come together to compare their analysis and continue the discussion.